drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 The following options are available:

-- Depth:
+- Depth: refers to the vertical distance from the bed to the free surface of the water, expressed in meters
-- Velocity:
+- Velocity: refers to the depth-averaged flow velocity, expressed in meters per second (m/s)
-- Specific discharge:
+- Specific discharge: refers to the flow rate per unit width, expressed in square meters per second (m²/s)
-- Water elevation:
+- Water elevation: refers to the height of the water surface, commonly expressed in meters above the sea level (m).
-- Maximum depth:
+- Maximum depth: the maximum water depth reached at each specific element during the simulation (m).
-- Maximum velocity:
+- Maximum velocity: the maximum velocity reached at each specific element during the simulation (m/s).
-- Maximum specific discharge:
+- Maximum specific discharge: the maximum specific discharge reached at each specific element during the simulation (m2/s).
-- Maximum water elevation:
+- Maximum water elevation: the maximum water elevation reached at each specific element during the simulation (m)
 - Energy:
 - Froude number:
 - Local time step: